 In accordance with GAGAS, the auditor does not express an opinion on the subject matter when issuing an agreed-upon procedures report.
-Therefore, all agreed-upon procedures reports include a:
+Therefore, all agreed-upon procedures reports include the following statements:

-- Statement that we have performed the mutually agreed-upon procedures solely to assist you in evaluating the assertion or subject matter. - Statement that we were not, and did not, perform an examination of which objective would be to express an opinion on the subject matter of the report. - Statement that the sufficiency of the procedures is solely the responsibility of the requestor. - Statement disclaiming responsibility for the sufficiency of those procedures. - Statement that had we performed additional procedures, other matters might have come to our attention that would have been reported.
+- We have performed the mutually agreed-upon procedures solely to assist you in evaluating the assertion or subject matter. - We were not, and did not, perform an examination engagement, the objective of which would be to express an opinion on the subject matter of the report. - The requestor has acknowledged that the agreed-upon procedures are appropriate for the purpose intended in the engagement. - A disclaimer of responsibility for the appropriateness of those procedures. - Had we performed additional procedures, other matters may have come to our attention that would have been reported.